brighthive/data-trust-legal/DT-Member-Agreement/dt-member-agreement.md

 Reliability

-Ensure that every effort is made to glean a complete understanding of what is contained within data, where it came from, and how it was created.
+Ensure that every effort is made to glean a complete understanding of data, where it came from, and how it was created.
 Extend this effort for future users of all data and derivative data.

-**Data Trust Ethical Principles**
+Data Trust Ethical Principles

-All data trust members, data stewards, trustee and affiliates, researchers and other approved users commit to:
+All Data Trust Members, Trustee and Affiliates, researchers and other approved users commit to:

-1. Consider (if not collect) informed and purposeful consent of data subjects for all projects, and discard resulting data when that consent expires.
+1. Consider collecting informed and purposeful consent of data subjects for all projects, regardless of legal requirements, and discard resulting data when that consent expires.
-2. Make best effort to guarantee the security of data, subjects, and algorithms to prevent unauthorized access, policy violations, tampering, or other harm or actions outside the data subjects' consent.
+2. Make best effort to guarantee the security of data, subjects, and algorithms to prevent unauthorized access, disclosure of sensitive information, policy violations, tampering, or harm to  data subjects.
 3. Make best effort to protect anonymous data subjects, and any associated data, against any attempts to reverse-engineer, de-anonymize, or otherwise expose confidential information.
     *   This includes all intermediate results, working with individuals or companies to help them maintain the anonymity of all data and parties involved, and supporting the rights to explanation, recourse, and rectification for any data subjects impacted by data work.
 4. Practice responsible transparency as the default where possible, throughout the entire data lifecycle.
     *   This includes providing enough context and documentation to enable other trained practitioners to understand and evaluate the use of data.
-5. Foster diversity by making efforts to ensure inclusion of participants, representation of viewpoints and communities, and openness.
-The data community should be open to, welcoming of, and inclusive of people from diverse backgrounds.
+5. Foster diversity and openness by making efforts to ensure inclusion of participants from a variety of communities and socioeconomic backgrounds and with a broad representation of viewpoints.
     *   This can be achieved by: being conscious of, and owning the results of actions, regardless of intent; promoting the voices of marginalized groups; acknowledging and self-checking privilege; accepting checks of privilege by others in good faith, and using privilege to advocate for equity.
     *   The data community will not remain silent when witnessing others behaving in a manner that is not accessible, open, welcoming and inclusive.
 6. Acknowledge and mitigate unfair bias throughout all aspects of data work.
-    *   This includes but is not limited to providing details and methodologies around data collection, processing and storage, and actively working to identify and disclose bias in algorithms, training data, and test data.
+    *   This includes but is not limited to providing details and methodologies around data collection, processing and storage; and actively working to identify and disclose bias in algorithms, training data, and test data.
-7. Hold up datasets with clearly established provenance as the expected norm, rather than the exception.
+7. Make datasets with clearly established provenance the expected norm, rather than the exception.
     *   As a data collector, be responsible for recording provenance; as a data publisher, be responsible for propagating provenance; as a data scientist, be responsible for reviewing, considering, and declaring what is known about data provenance.
     *   Provenance is a living part of data work and can evolve with the project and all reasonable efforts should be made to understand and pass on provenance work.
-8. Respect relevant tensions of all stakeholders as it relates to privacy and data ownership.
+8. Respect the needs of all stakeholders as they relate to privacy and data ownership.
 9. Take great care to communicate clearly, responsibly and accessibly.
-    *   This includes: acknowledging and disclosing caveats and limitations to the process and outputs; considering and providing clear opportunities for feedback from all stakeholders; considering and discussing whether something should be done (not just if it can be done); and clearly communicating who may be impacted, and how they are impacted, in order to minimize any potential harm from data work.
+    *   This includes: acknowledging and disclosing caveats and limitations to the process and outputs; considering and providing clear opportunities for feedback from all stakeholders; considering and discussing whether something should be done (not just if it can be done); and clearly identifying and communicating who may be impacted, and how they are impacted, in order to minimize any potential harm from data work.
 10. Ensure that all data practitioners take responsibility for exercising ethical imagination in their work, including considering the implication of what came before and what may come after, and actively working to increase benefit and prevent harm to others.

 [INSERT ADDITIONAL DATA TRUST ETHICAL PRINCIPLES]

 An electronic registry of EXHIBIT E is maintained and updated at [insert Data Trust Ethical Principles Registry URL]

 ## EXHIBIT G